Kenya Moore’s Friend And ‘RHOA’ Co-Star Cynthia Bailey Says She Is Still ‘Very Much In Love’ With Marc Daly

 “I personally don’t think that because you have a kid with somebody is the only reason to stay with that person,” Bailey said.

 Moore and Daly both announced that they were separating through two different statements.
 In her statement, Moore shared that the two were tending to Brooklyn and doing their best to ensure their “miracle baby” is well taken care of.
-Moore also revealed to People on Wednesday, October 30, that she still hopes the two can resolve their marriage.
+The RHOA star also revealed to People on Wednesday, October 30, that she still hopes the two can resolve their marriage.

 Moore’s announcement that her marriage was ending came two months after she revealed her return to RHOA.
 During her interview, Bailey shared how excited she was to have her friend back on the show.
 Moore joined the Bravo series in 2013 but decided to sit Season 11 out to focus on her growing family.